What’s the best software for critiquing webpages?

 - The ability to create defined tests for users (Usabilla and Chalkmark do this—see below for details).

-Here’s the list of software we considered
+The software we considered

 The following list describes the software tools we considered.
 Scroll down to the next section if you’re interested in seeing only the ones we chose in the end.
 Also, note that these aren’t supposed to be detailed software reviews—they’re just our initial impressions as to whether each software solution would be suitable for our specific needs.